 Seriously, using a whole wheat flour makes these brownies so perfect.
 The slightest nuttiness imparts a deeper flavor than traditional all-purpose flour, making it my flour of choice in these brownies.

-But like for now, go make these brownies.
+But like for now, go make these whole wheat brownies.
 Then tell everyone you got them from a bakery and watch them believe you because they’re that good.